kogakure/website-11ty-stefanimhoff.de/src/posts/2022/civil-war-truth-3-political-division.md

 >
 > **Bundesministerium des Innern und für Heimat**, <cite>Verfassungsschutzbericht 2021</cite>[^bmi2022kl]

 This is a new form of undermining a Democracy because it puts any criticism and mentioning of undemocratic, authoritarian, or totalitarian tendencies in a category of enemies of the state.
-They don’t want to be exposed.
+They would rather not be exposed.
 Writing this sentence makes me technically a domestic extremist.

 But even the former Federal Judge Hans-Jürgen Papier criticizes for example the Asylum and refugee policy of the German government as a breach of law[^schattauer2020qd] and the measurements of the COVID-19 crisis as a danger to freedom.[^schmalz2021ht]

 The doctor and podcast host Paul Brandenburg was raided and (temporarily) arrested by a special task force in May 2022.
-The Federal Ministry of the Interior had tried in the months prior to the incident to charge him because his opinions would delegitimize the state.[^douglas2022zf]
+The Federal Ministry of the Interior had tried in the months before the incident to charge him because his opinions would delegitimize the state.[^douglas2022zf]

 Germany didn’t learn anything from the Third Reich and the DDR, something similar to the <abbr title="Ministry of State Security">STASI</abbr> is slowly introduced again in Germany.
 The similarity in Authoritarian reaction in different Western countries at least suggests that there is some global coordination or playbook (_Operation Lockstep_) politicians follow along.

-It’s only a question of when the state will start the hunt on regular people in the name of the “War on Truth.”
+It’s only a question of when the state will start the hunt on regular people for the “War on Truth.”

 And their chances of getting things right don’t look good.
 They censored the “Lab Leak Hypothesis,” now regarded as the most probable reason for the COVID-19 pandemic.
 They censored the “Hunter Biden Laptop” story, critical information for the US presidential election, now known to be true and even admitted by the most left newspapers.
-A study found out that 16% of Biden voters wouldn’t have voted for him, would they had known the story which would have resulted in Trump staying the president.[^palmieri2022gb]
+A study found out that 16% of Biden voters wouldn’t have voted for him, would they had known the story, which would have resulted in Trump staying the president.[^palmieri2022gb]

-The European Union doesn’t look better, they plan a similar task force to fight fake news and they recently announced to increase their efforts to fight disinformation (that is “the information we don’t like you to know”).[^parker2019va]
+The European Union doesn’t look better, they plan a similar task force to fight fake news, and they recently announced to increase their efforts to fight disinformation (that is “the information we don’t like you to know”).[^parker2019va]

-The Gated Institutions want to make sure their narrative doesn’t get questioned, because informed people ask questions, challenge decisions, and hold politicians and companies accountable.
+The Gated Institutions want to make sure their narrative doesn’t get questioned because informed people ask questions, challenge decisions, and hold politicians and companies accountable.

 > All of the most critical factors determining what people’s lives are like are invisible now.
 Most people don’t even know they’re happening.
 Oligarchy.
 Neoliberalism.
 Imperialism.
 Used to be you knew who the king was, and he’d openly do anything he wanted.
 Now that’s all kept carefully hidden.
 >
 > **Caitlin Johnstone**, _Patriot Act 2, Censorship, And Other Notes From The Edge Of The Narrative Matrix_[^johnstone2021kj]

-The reason most people have no clue how bad the state of the world is is the result of the breakdown of another pillar of our _Gated Institutions_: **Media and Journalism**.
+The reason most people have no clue how bad the state of the world is the result of the breakdown of another pillar of our _Gated Institutions_: **Media and Journalism**.

 ---

-This is the third part of a seven-part series that investigates why the last 10 years were uniquely turbulent with ever-increasing political division, rampant censorship, and growing authoritarianism.
+This is the third part of a seven-part series that investigates, why the last 10 years were uniquely turbulent with ever-increasing political division, rampant censorship, and growing authoritarianism.
 The next part will investigate our media companies and journalists.

 1. [Introduction](/civil-war-truth-1-introduction/)
 2. [Corporatism and Technocracy](/civil-war-truth-2-corporatism-technocracy/)